 The underpin calculation is slightly different if you have been in the 50/50 section at any time.
 The pension you would have built up in the main section is compared with the pension you would have received had the Scheme not changed on 1 April 2015.

+More information on the underpin is available from the national website for LGPS members.

 A recent court case has ruled that certain younger members should also qualify for the underpin.
 The Government is finalising changes to achieve this.

 Can I exchange part of my pension for a lump sum?